Neuroscience of music: Therapeutic effects of music on memory

 Musical training has been shown to aid memory.
 Altenmuller et al. studied the difference between active and passive musical instruction and found both that over a longer (but not short) period of time, the actively taught students retained much more information than the passively taught students.
 The actively taught students were also found to have greater cerebral cortex activation.
-The passively taught students weren't wasting their time; they, along with the active group, displayed greater left hemisphere activity, which is typical in trained musicians.
+The passively taught students were not wasting their time; they, along with the active group, displayed greater left hemisphere activity, which is typical in trained musicians.

 Research suggests we listen to the same songs repeatedly because of musical nostalgia.
 One major study, published in the journal Memory & Cognition, found that music enables the mind to evoke memories of the past, known as music-evoked autobiographical memories.

 Attention

 Treder et al. identified neural correlates of attention when listening to simplified polyphonic music patterns.
 In a musical oddball experiment, they had participants shift selective attention to one out of three different instruments in music audio clips, with each instrument occasionally playing one or several notes deviating from an otherwise repetitive pattern.
 Contrasting attended versus unattended instruments, ERP analysis shows subject- and instrument-specific responses including P300 and early auditory components.
 The attended instrument could be classified offline with high accuracy.
 This indicates that attention paid to a particular instrument in polyphonic music can be inferred from ongoing EEG, a finding that is potentially relevant for building more ergonomic music-listing based brain-computer interfaces.